-This old inn turned restaurant is perfect if you’re looking to taste a real home cooked Venetian meal.
+This old inn is perfect if you’re looking to taste a real home-cooked Venetian meal.
 With fresh seafood and pasta, you can’t go wrong!

-Start with the Tris di crostacei alla griglia (a mix of grilled comb shells, razor clams and scallops).
-For the primi piati, we highly recommend the Risotto alla Buranella (typical of Burano island, made with Carnaroli or Vialone Nano rice and “ghiozzi” fish).
-Make sure you leave room for dessert, choose from the Torta di Giorno or try the typical biscuits dipped in sweet wine.
+Start with the tris di crost acei alla griglia (a mix of grilled comb shells, razor clams and scallops).
+For the primi piatti, we highly recommend the risotto alla Buranella (typical of Burano island, made with Carnaroli or Vialone Nano rice and “ghiozzi” fish).
+Make sure you leave room for dessert and choose from the torta di Giorno or try the typical biscuits dipped in sweet wine.

 Ruggero Bovo, owner of the restaurant said: “I love my country, its traditions, its old flavors and I love the fish of the Venetian lagoon and the Adriatic Coast, the raw material which has fed my island for generations and which I still have the fortune of getting fresh every day.”